Editor’s Note: This is an updated version of a story that originally ran on August 26, 2022.

 Home loans: Lock in fixed rates now

-Mortgage rates have been rising over the past year, jumping more than three percentage points.
+Mortgage rates have been rising over the past year, jumping more than two percentage points since January.

-The 30-year fixed-rate mortgage averaged 6.29% in the week ending September 22, up from 6.02% the week before, according to Freddie Mac.
-That is more than double what it was in mid-September of last year (2.86%), and notably higher than where it started this year (3.22%).
+The 30-year fixed-rate mortgage averaged 5.55% in the week ending August 25, up from 5.13% the week before, according to Freddie Mac.
+That is almost double where it was this time last year (2.87%), and notably higher than where it started this year (3.22%).

 And mortgage rates may climb even further.